 As you are already carrying a problem you can’t allow it to increase.
 So you must purchase those that are highly comfortable.
 Don’t compromise comfort with style in this case.

 Shoes that have a firm heel counter would reduce the weird stretching of your plantar fascia ligament.
 Plus, it will kill the pain and also the inflammation of your feet and the arch of your foot.
 The hill counter should not be overtight but then again hug the heel properly to decrease any kind of overpronation.

 It’s crucial to have an outstanding level of cushioning.
 A high-quality cushion will absorb all the shocks that would be coming from as the heel touches the running or walking ground.

 The shoe must be flexible or a stiff shoe will increase the pain.
-To ensure the level of bending plus twisting of the shoe before buying.
-Flexible shoes will reduce the overall impact generated from the running terrain.
+Ensure the level of bending plus twisting of the shoe before buying.
+Flexible shoes will reduce the overall impact generated by the running terrain.

-Please remember over flexible shoes that become almost half bent is not good for plantar fasciitis.
+Please remember that flexible shoes that become almost half bent are not good for plantar fasciitis.